oceanprotocol/docs/building-with-ocean/projects-using-ocean.md

 description: We work with many competent partners who understand the value of Ocean
 ---

-We work closely with our collaborators and service partners to iterate on the network's underlying technology, and to deliver world-class Web3 experiences built on top of Ocean Protocol to enterprises.
+We work closely with our collaborators and service partners to iterate on our underlying technology, and to deliver world-class Web3 experiences built on top of Ocean Protocol.
 An up to date list of our partners and collaborators is maintained on our [main site](https://oceanprotocol.com/collaborators).

 If you would like to become a service partner, please get in touch [via the website](https://oceanprotocol.com/collaborators#servicepartner).